Stocks Climb on Strong Retail Earnings--Update

 The stakes are high for comments from the Fed this week.
 Analysts will be watching closely for insights into the debate surrounding last month's rate cut, as many, including Leslie Sita, portfolio manager in Lombard Odier IM's fundamental fixed income team, flagged concerns around the president's criticism of Fed Chairman Jerome Powell.

-" Trump has made it clear he didn't like Powell's policy," she said, adding that strategists at Lombard Odier are forecasting a cut of 50 basis points at the next meeting.
+" Trump has made it clear he didn't like Powell's policy," she said, adding that strategists at Lombard Odier are forecasting a 50 basis point cut at the next meeting.
 "Even if Powell was wanting to mention that he's independent in the way he does things, obviously the pressure was there."

 President Trump said he was weighing measures to boost the world's largest economy, potentially giving stocks a lift too, analysts said.

-Investors also welcomed possible political changes in Italy.
-The Stoxx Europe 600 climbed 1.2%, a day after the country's prime minister resigned.
+Investors welcomed possible political changes in Italy.
+The Stoxx Europe 600 climbed 1.3% in morning trade, led by Italian stocks, a day after the country's prime minister resigned.

 "Risk appetite has been buoyed by speculation that Italy will avoid a snap election," said Richard McGuire, head of rates strategy at Rabobank.

+The yield on the country's 10-year bonds dropped to 1.337%, compared with 1.441% on Monday afternoon.
+Yields and prices move in opposite directions.

-Italy's benchmark FTSE MIB equities index outperformed other indexes in the region.
+Italy's benchmark FTSE MIB equities index rallied 1.9%, outperforming other indexes in the region.

+Among the biggest gainers on the Stoxx Europe 600 index was Pandora, the Danish jewelry group, which climbed more than 13% after results on Tuesday spurred hopes that a restructuring plan was helping the business.

 Australia announced plans to join a U.S.-led coalition protecting oil tankers and cargo ships from attacks by Iran in the region on Wednesday, as pressure on Tehran increased.